- Compatibility

 So, you must provide the following options to the configure command:

-- with-oracle-headers-path: location the public header files
+- with-oracle-headers-path: location of the public header files

-- with-oracle-lib-path: location the oracle shared lib
+- with-oracle-lib-path: location of the Oracle shared library

 If your instant client package containing the shared libs does not have a symbolic link 'libclntsh.[shared lib extension]' to the fully qualified shared lib real name, you must create it: